 Notably, epidemics and government actions – such as stay-at-home executive orders – generally qualify as unforeseeable occurrences sufficient to delay, cancel, or reform a contract.
 Parties may waive or shift the burden of specific force majeure events to one another or include contractual provisions addressing such events.
 However, not every contract contains such provisions.
 An attorney should review each agreement to determine whether default force majeure laws apply or the parties altered the law within the contract.

 Many public and professional contracts have specific provisions addressing what happens in the event of an unforeseeable act of God.
-The contract need not use the legal terms or list a pandemic directly for courts to imply their meaning.
-Parties may require performance at all costs or shift the burden of unforeseeable events to one another.
-While these clauses may seem to only apply to rare and unlikely events, they can have a significant impact on the rights of all parties involved.
+The agreement need not use the legal terms or list a pandemic directly for courts to imply their meaning.
+Instead, parties may require performance at all costs or shift the burden of unforeseeable events to one another.
+While these clauses may seem to only apply to rare and unlikely occasions, they can significantly impact the rights of all parties involved.

 Examples of language sufficient to overcome default common law principles of impossibility include demanding performance without excuse, in any event, or regardless of intervening circumstances.
 Some contracts have limited force majeure clauses addressing one or more specific events but excluding others; for example, military contracts may address war but not illnesses.
-Some contracts require complete cancellation in the event an act of God occurs.
-This often means working together to return funds or pay for work already performed.
+Finally, some contracts require complete cancellation if an act of God occurs.
+This often means working together to return funds or pay for performed work.